jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

     return s + c;
 }
 ```

-Subtract the returned higher part from the argument to obtain the
+The above function returns the higher half of the argument.
+We can
+extract the lower half by subtracting the higher half.
+Each half is
-lower part.
-Each part is guaranteed to have at most 26 significant
+guaranteed to have at most 26 significant bits.
+The possibility that
-bits.
-The possibility that the two parts can have opposite signs
+the halves can have opposite signs recovers the seemingly lost bit.
-covers that seemingly lost one bit of information.

 ### Table maker's dilemma
 The cost of a correctly rounded transcendental function is unknown
 unless probed with brute force.
 Faithfully rounded versions are much
-faster and generally preferable, i.e. the returned results can be
+faster and generally preferable, though they may round the mathematical
-rounded either up or down.
-No matter how precise intermediate results
+value up or down.
+No matter how precise intermediate results are, they
-are, they can be close to a turning point of the given rounding.
-For
+can be close to a turning point of the given rounding.
+For example,
-example, <var>x</var> is a mathematical result equal to
+<var>x</var> is a mathematical result equal to <var>x</var><sup>\*</sup>
-<var>x</var><sup>\*</sup> + 0.49 ulp, where <var>x</var><sup>\*</sup> is
+\+ 0.49 ulp, where <var>x</var><sup>\*</sup> is an exact floating-point.
-an exact floating-point.
-An exquisite approximation gives
+An exquisite approximation gives <var>x</var><sup>\*</sup> + 0.51 ulp,
-<var>x</var><sup>\*</sup> + 0.51 ulp, which is only 0.02 ulp off.
+which is only 0.02 ulp off.
+Nevertheless, it becomes
-Nevertheless, it becomes <var>x</var><sup>\*</sup> + 1 ulp after default
+<var>x</var><sup>\*</sup> + 1 ulp after default rounding, which is 1 ulp
-rounding, which is 1 ulp off from the correctly rounded
+off from the correctly rounded <var>x</var><sup>\*</sup>.
-<var>x</var><sup>\*</sup>.

 We can correctly round an algebraic function by solving its polynomial
 equation at the turning point and compare the results.
 However, this
 extra cost is unwelcome if faithful rounding is enough.
 It is unlikely
-that a correctly rounded implementation solves a real-world problem that
+that a correctly rounded program solves a real-world problem that a
-a faithfully rounded one does not.
-The cubic root is not required to be
+faithfully rounded one does not.
+IEEE 754 does not require correct
-correctly rounded in IEEE 754.
-As a result, I made it faithfully
+rounding for the cubic root.
+Therefore, I made `cbrt` faithfully
 rounded in metallic.
 Its error can be even larger in glibc and other C
 libraries.

 - [Errors in math functions (glibc)](https://www.gnu.org/software/libc/manual/html_node/Errors-in-Math-Functions.html).
-  This article states that their `cbrtf` is faithfully rounded while
-  `cbrt` can incur an error of 3 ulp.
+  Their `cbrtf` rounds faithfully, while `cbrt` can incur an error of 3
+  ulp.

 Approximation
 -------------